rolspace/depstime/README.md

 The _time_diff_ property specifies the time difference in milliseconds between the various versions of a package.

-The time difference is calculated by taking the publish time of the locally installed version from package.json (_local_ property) and then, determining the time differences for the wanted version (_wanted_) and the latest version (_latest_) based on the versioning setup in package.json.
+The time difference is calculated by taking the publish time of the locally installed version in package.json (_local_ property) and then, by determining the time differences for the wanted version (_wanted_) and the latest version (_latest_) based on the versioning setup in package.json.

 ## Options